 - First United Methodist Church, Bangor

 Outreach to Congregations: You can help tremendously in this work by hosting a presentation/discussion at which active Faith Linking in Action participants from several faith communities could share the purpose of our work and ways to get involved.
 We can adapt the format and length to suit your needs.
 We would be happy to meet with you or your leadership group to discuss what this could look like in your congregation.
-We also appreciate your help publicizing our current projects in your newsletter, bulletin and/or with an announcement during or after your service.
-Click here for sample text for your newsletter.

 Our Approach: We are learning and practicing faith-based community organizing, a method used by congregations across the US and world to improve the lives of their people and communities.